sendgrid/dx-automator/services/looker/README.md

 - Inherits the schema from DXLooker, with appropriate table name

 LookerAPIHandler
-- Handles the authentication of theLooker API
+- Handles the authentication of the Looker API
-- Uses the credentials to pull the latest look data fromthe  Looker
+- Uses the credentials to pull the latest look data from Looker

 DBCache
 - Queries database to store all the rows locally for faster access

 Look
-- Stores Looker look the id and LookerApiHandler instance
+- Stores Looker look id and LookerApiHandler instance

 JsonCleaner
 - Cleans JSON objects to fit the DB model schema